wolfcms/docs.wolfcms.org/source/installation.rst

 .. warning:: You should **always** change your administrator's password to something private and secure!

 .. tip:: You may optionally also wish to change the location of your admin section to further enhance the security of your new Wolf CMS website.
+Please see the optional post-install configuration section below.

 .. rubric:: Footnotes